Berkeley-Electroweak-Physics/Mu2e_NRET/README.md

 implement reduction from Standard Model Effective Theories (SMEFT).
 MuonBridge is an overview repository with scripts to clone a set of consistant versions of the other required repositories.
 MuonConverter implements the reduction from SMEFT LECs to the Muon_NRET LECs.

+Version 1 of Mu2e_NRET can be found in directory **v1**.
+See the README.md file there for more details.

+Version 2 of Mu2e_NRET can be found in directory **v2**.
+See the README.md file there for more details.

 # References